Lou Anne White

 Kimberly Woodard

-Kimberly serves as Director of Development for the Ronald McDonald House of South Louisiana.
-As Chief Fundraising Officer, she is responsible for developing a comprehensive, best practices program that fosters a culture of philanthropy.
-Prior to her appointment, she was the Director of Development at Dillard University and served in multiple development leadership roles at Wiley College in Texas.
-Kimberly began her fundraising career more than 15 years ago as a volunteer at her alma mater, Tuskegee University in Alabama.
-As an active member of the United Negro College Fund National Alumni Council, she was recognized as their Outstanding Alumna of the Year.
+Kimberly Woodard is a Fundraising and Development Executive Leader and Consultant.
+She currently serves as Executive Director of Alumni Affairs at Bethune-Cookman University.
+Kimberly previously served as Director of Development for Ronald MacDonald House of South Louisiana, the Chief Fundraising Officer.
+Before her appointment at Ronald McDonald House, she was the Director of Development at Dillard University and served in multiple development leadership roles at Wiley College in Texas.
+Kimberly began her fundraising career over 15 years ago as a volunteer at her alma mater, Tuskegee University in Alabama.
+As an active member of the United Negro College Fund National Alumni Council, she was a member of the United Negro College Fund National Alumni Council, and she was recognized as their 2017 Outstanding Alumna of the Year.
 She has served as Executive Director of the Tuskegee National Alumni Association since 2012 and serves as a Board Member of the Tuskegee Housing Foundation as Treasurer.